 - Negotiating new contracts

 - Major changes to advertising

 - Hiring & firing of staff

-In the first year I was away, this was a fluid process as we were still learning where the lines were being drawn.
-I never closed off the lines of communication, but instead moved the bar as required and reinforced which decisions required me and which didn’t.
+In the first year I was away, this was a fluid process as we learned where the lines were being drawn.
+I never closed off the lines of communication, but instead moved the bar as required, and reinforced which decisions required me and which didn’t.

-Lesson: Empowering your staff to make decisions make them happier and work better, all while easing your workload.
+Lesson: Empowering your staff to make decisions makes them happier and work better, all while easing your workload.

 Dealing With Timezones

 Timezones can be a major challenge.
 With a more traditional business, your customers and staff may be less understanding about timezone differences than a freelancer and their clients might be.

 In my case, I take this responsibility solely onto my own plate.
 I set my clocks to show my main locations on my laptop and phone at a glance, and set my Google Calendar to use multiple timezones.
 With this, I can easily assign appointments for a particular timezone and see when they will fit into my own schedule wherever I happen to be.